Pregnancy Skincare 101: A Step-by-Step Guide

 Certain ingredients are best avoided during pregnancy due to potential risks.
 Retinoids (including retinol, tretinoin, and adapalene) should be completely avoided as they can cause birth defects.
 High-concentration salicylic acid and benzoyl peroxide should be used with caution.
 Hydroquinone, often used for pigmentation, is also on the avoid list.
 Chemical sunscreen ingredients like oxybenzone are questionable, making mineral sunscreens the safer choice.

-Building Your Pregnancy Skincare Routine
+Your Pregnancy Skincare Routine Blueprint

 Your morning routine should focus on protection and hydration.
 Start with a gentle cleanser, follow with a vitamin C serum if your skin tolerates it, then moisturiser, and finish with pregnancy-safe sunscreen.
 Keep it simple but consistent.
 Your evening routine can be slightly more treatment-focused.
 Cleanse thoroughly, use a gentle toner, apply any treatment products (like azelaic acid), and finish with a nourishing night moisturiser.
 Always patch test new products first.